mikaelpatel/Cosa/README.md

 Analog Comparator, PWM, Watchdog, Timer0 (RTC), Timer1 (Servo/Tone/VWI), UART, USI, SPI, TWI and EEPROM.

+Sketches using Cosa may be built with the Arduino IDE or with the built-in command line support.

 More details are available in [doc](./doc) and [install](./doc/02-install.md).

 Cosa API